 Why Use FIFO?

 Another advantage is that there’s less wastage when it comes to the deterioration of materials.
-Since the first items acquired are also the first ones to be sold, there are effective utilization and management of inventory.
+Since the first items acquired are also the first ones to be sold, there is effective utilization and management of inventory.

 The LIFO vs. FIFO methods represent entirely different accounting treatments that produce different results.
 Although LIFO is an attractive choice for those looking to keep their taxable incomes low, the FIFO method offers more benefits.